-Tony considered these recordings a labor of love.
-But as turntables and cassette players have been lost to the ages and as music has become digital, these songs and performances have languished.
+These recordings have languished over time as turntables and cassette players have been lost to the ages and as music has become digital.
 Putting them online will, hopefully, give them some new life.

 If you took part in music at Pingry, consider this an invitation to go back and listen to you and your colleagues.
 Click on one of the years listed above (I am slowly adding to the list).
 It’s cheap time travel, a keyhole view of a time and place in our lives.